Book excerpt: “The University for Self-realisation”

 Chapter 6: The University for Self-realisation

-One could easily say this man held every card for a life of comfort, success, and social esteem – but inwardly, he felt anything but that.
+One could easily say this man held every card for a splendid life of comfort, success, and social esteem – but inwardly, he felt anything but that.

 After several days of wandering, he reached a vast, silent lake, where a gentle old ferryman agreed to take him to the other shore.